nsfcac/Nagios-Redfish-API-Integration/README.md

 ![picture alt](imgs/nagiosperf.jpg "Nagios Performance View")

+Keep Enjoying Monitoring your network with DMTF Redfish API and strives for the best :thumbsup:

 ----

 ## Technical Support

-In case of any technical issue in reproducing these results, you are welcome to contact TTU developer: ghazanfar.ali@ttu.edu
+In case of any technical issue in reproducing these results, you are welcome to contact Texas Tech University (TTU) developer: ghazanfar.ali@ttu.edu

 ----